 The basic minimum precautions reasonably expected to ensure the safety of patrons involves a court determining whether the protective measures needed to prevent the incident would have been economically feasible.
 Seibert v.
+Vic Regnier

+Under NRS 651.015(3) "a wrongful act is not foreseeable unless," either an innkeeper fails to exercise due care or has notice of knowledge of prior incidents of similar wrongful acts.
+Yet, if either is present, then the district court should weigh all factors to determine whether as a matter of law the wrongful act was foreseeable in light of particular facts of the case.
+Under this approach, the district court may conclude that when the prior incidents of wrongful acts are nebulous at best, as in this case, the other relevant factors dictate that the wrongful act was unforeseeable.

+For these reasons, as well as the dissent's points, the Panel's approach should be set aside.
+At best, the case should be remanded to the district court for further consideration of whether NYNY owed Humphries and Rocha a duty as a matter of law.
+The generic presence of "prior incidents of similar wrongful acts" should not, by itself, conclusively establish foreseeability.
+The Panel's approach suffers from the same criticism the majority asserts led to the district court's error.
+Accordingly, en banc rehearing of the Court's decision is warranted to resolve an uncertainty in Nevada law created by this decision.

-Vic Regnier Builders, Inc., 253 Kan.
-540, 550, 856 P.2d 1332, 1339 (1993).
+Builders, Inc., 856 P.2d 1332, 1339 (Kan.
+1993).
 For example, in Rogers v.
 Jones, 56 Cal.
 App.
 3d 346, 128 Cal.
 Rptr.
 404 (Ct.
 App.
-1976) the court declined to impose a duty on a football stadium parking lot operator to prevent a sudden attack by one fan on another because the measures needed to prevent the is not foreseeable unless," either an innkeeper fails to exercise due care or has notice of knowledge of prior incidents of similar wrongful acts.
-Yet, if either is present, then the Court should weigh all factors to determine whether as a matter of law the wrongful act was foreseeable in light of particular facts of the case.
-Thus, under this approach, the district court may conclude that when the prior incidents of similar wrongful acts are nebulous at best, as in this case, the other relevant factors dictate that the wrongful act was unforeseeable.
+1976) the court declined to impose a duty on a football stadium parking lot operator to prevent a sudden attack by one fan on another because the measures needed to prevent the incident would have necessitated one guard being provided for every fan.

-The Panel's decision should be set aside.
-At best, the case should be remanded to the district court for further consideration of whether NYNY owed Humphries and Rocha a duty as a matter of law.
-The presence of "prior incidents of similar wrongful acts" does not conclusively establish foreseeability.
-The Panel's decision suffers the same fate it claims led to the district court's error.
-Accordingly, en banc rehearing of the Court's decision is warranted to clarify an uncertainty in Nevada law created by this decision.

-incident would have necessitated one guard being provided for every fan.
 Rogers, 56 Cal.
 App.
 2d at 352 ("Such precautionary measures would be totally unreasonable and beyond the requirements of ordinary care.").